-Used to build “steps” into the snow and flatten out the terrain.
-Stamping and edging are typically used in powder or freshly fallen snow or are helpful techniques to use with other skills.
-For example, you can use stamping to break trail or edging to ascend a hill sideways.
+Use this technique to build “steps” into the snow and flatten out the terrain, for example, in powder or freshly fallen snow.
+They are also helpful techniques to use with other skills.
+For example, you can use stamping to break trails or use edging to ascend a hill sideways.

 Going up hills typically uses more emphasis on your toes or sides of the snowshoe to dig your traction system or toe crampons into the snow.
-There are 5 common techniques for ascending depending on the incline of the hill and depth of the snow.
+There are five standard techniques for ascending, depending on the hill’s incline and the depth of the snow.

-Going down hills typically uses more emphasis placed on the heel traction system or crampons to dig into the snow.
+Going down hills typically emphasizes the heel traction system or crampons to dig into the snow.

 Snowshoeing 101: Techniques for the Beginner

 Snowshoeing Education 103: Using Activities To Perfect Techniques

 Important Tips for Going Downhill with Snowshoes

 Even though you can snowshoe anywhere with enough snow, there are some safety precautions to keep in mind.
 Remember these snowshoe tips for the beginner, especially if you’re exploring off-trail.

 Nothing takes the place of planning with any activity, but it becomes imperative when the weather has the potential to work against you.
 Make sure you are prepared for the weather conditions and have the appropriate clothes and appropriate gear.

 Also, consider the time your hike will take you.
 Winter hiking takes longer than summer hiking because of the conditions.
 Additionally, it gets dark earlier in the wintertime, so starting early for a more extended snowshoe outing is necessary.